Reforming the child welfare system in Indonesia

 Aware of Dina’s situation, Save the Children workers spent time with the family and convinced them that – even without a lot of money – their family was still the best place for Edi to grow up.

-The base of all our work with Families First has stemmed from what children in institutional care had to say about their lives.
+Our work through the Families First project stemmed from what children in institutional care told us about their lives.
 It was their voices that called for change, and their research that enabled Save the Children to advocate for an alternative approach to child protection.

 As a result of Families First, child protection was made a national priority in Indonesia.
-In the last three years, more than 1,000 girls and boys have been protected from the risks of institutional care.
+During project implementation, more than 1,000 girls and boys were protected from the risks of institutional care.
 Half of these success stories involved finding alternative family or community care for at-risk children to prevent them from entering an institution in the first place.
-Of children in care, some have been reunited with their families, and others adopted or settled in foster homes.
+Of children in care, some were reunited with their families, and others adopted or settled in foster homes.

-There has been an increased investment in family and community care by the Indonesian government, and a reframing of the role of social workers to support this.
-Referral systems for children in care have also been introduced – linking children to healthcare, counseling and legal services, which strengthen the ability of families to care for their children at home.
+There was an increased investment in family and community care by the Indonesian government, and a reframing of the role of social workers to support this.
+Referral systems for children in care were also introduced – linking children to healthcare, counseling and legal services, which strengthen the ability of families to care for their children at home.